rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 ### `room.py`

-This is your `Room` class, where al code related to rooms will be collected.
-The `\\__init__()` method initializes each room with a given id, name and description.
+As mentioned, this file contains the `Room` class definition, where al code related to rooms will be collected.
+The `__init__()` method initializes each room with an id, name and description.

-So the call from earlier;
+So the statement

-	Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')
+	room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

+creates a room with:

+	- `id`: 3,
+	- `name`: 'Inside building', and
-creates a room with `id` = 3, `name` = 'Inside building' and `description` = 'You are inside a building, a well house for a large spring.'.
+	- `description`: 'You are inside a building, a well house for a large spring.'.

-It also contains two methods, one for adding connections and one for checking connections, but you still have to implement them!
+The `Room` class contains two other methods, one for adding connections and one for checking connections, but you still have to implement them!

 ## Step 0: Reading data files and the code